tenzir/platform/README.md

 If you are a customer of the **Sovereign Edition**, deploy the Tenzir Platform locally by following our [Deploy the platform][guide] setup guide step by step.

-If you have access to the full source code of the Tenzir Platform and want to develop it or make modifications, we recommend starting with the [Development version][dev-version] instead that ties into the infrastructure behind [app.tenzir.com][app].
+If you are a developer and want to work on the code base of the Tenzir Platform, we recommend starting with the [Development version][dev-version] instead that ties into the infrastructure behind [app.tenzir.com][app].

 > [!NOTE]
 > To get more information about the **Sovereign Edition**, please [contact
-> sales](https://tenzir.com/pricing).
-Visit [app.tenzir.com][app] for a free,
+> sales](mailto://sales@tenzir.com).
+Visit [app.tenzir.com][app] to enjoy the
-> cloud-hosted version.
+> free, cloud-hosted version of the Tenzir Platform.

 [app]: https://app.tenzir.com
 [guide]: https://docs.tenzir.com/setup-guides/deploy-the-platform